Updated May 11, 2021

 - We will offer four Resident Dining Plans: Basic, Plus, Preferred and Premium.

-- This year, all four plans include up to three dining experiences a day, every day, all semester long.
+- This Spring semester, all four plans include up to three dining experiences a day, every day, all semester long.

 - The upgraded three plans include Dining Dollars to use at cafes and shops around campus.